Overtures by Hector Berlioz

 Hector Berlioz photographed by Pierre Petit (1863).

 French composer Hector Berlioz wrote a number of "overtures", many of which have become popular concert works.
 They include true overtures, intended to introduce operas, but also independent concert overtures that are in effect the first orchestral tone poems.

+Overtures

 Les francs-juges

 Les francs-juges, Op.
 3. Composed 1826.
 The overture to Berlioz's first attempt at opera, which was never staged.
 The overture was first performed in the concert hall of the Paris Conservatoire as part of an all Berlioz concert on 26 May 1828.
 In his study on the composer, Jacques Barzun describes the work as "a genuine tour de force for a young dramatic musician working without knowledge of Beethoven."

 The instrumentation is two flutes doubling piccolo, two oboes, two clarinets in C, two bassoons, contrabassoon, four horns (in E♭ and D), three trumpets (two in E and one in E♭), three trombones, two ophicleides, percussion (timpani, bass drum and cymbals) and strings.